pulsar-edit/pulsar-edit.github.io/docs/index.md

 #### Known Issues

 - MacOS Performance: Currently performance on MacOS isn't what we hope to achieve.
 Often times this can be resolved by disabling the `github` package.
-- Windows Package Installation: In the newer versions of our binaries, Windows systems will fail to install external packages.
-This can be resolved by using an older binary or installing from GitHub.

 ### Logos, branding and website design